Can I apply for the Expat Scheme (30% facility) if I come to work in the Netherlands?

 -

-You can opt for partial foreign tax liability in your income tax return, if you live in the Netherlands and make use of the 30% facility.
-You are then a non-resident taxpayer for your taxable income from substantial interests (box 2) and your taxable income from savings and investments (box 3).
+You can opt for partial foreign tax liability in your income tax return, if you live in the Netherlands and make use of the Expat Scheme.
+You are then a non-resident taxpayer for your taxable income from substantial interests (Box 2) and your taxable income from savings and investments (Box 3).
 This can be advantageous for you as you will pay tax on a lower taxable income in Box 2 and Box 3.

-You can be a partial non-resident taxpayer from the 1st day of the calendar year in which you choose to do so, but not before the 1st day you use the 30% facility.
+You can be a partial non-resident taxpayer from the 1st day of the calendar year in which you choose to do so, but not before the 1st day you use the Expat Scheme.